semenko/liquid-cell-atlas/data/README.md

 # Sequencing Data

 A collection of our sequencing data.
-Raw files aren't stored on github (internally, they're symlinked / mounted from different volumes).
-Our published data can be download via *** and in the public domain.
-Third party data (e.g. ENCODE and BLUEPRINT) are covered by their own 3rd party licenses.
+Raw files aren't stored on Github (internally, they're symlinked / mounted from different volumes).
+Our published data can be downloaded via ***.

 These directories are parsed by snakemake and the preprocessing/analytical pipelines.